empathicqubit/vscode-cc65-debugger/README.md

 # Install the packages
 choco install --version 2.17 cc65-compiler
-choco install --pre --version 3.4.0-r38902 winvice-nightly choco install llvm
+choco install --version 3.5.0 winvice-nightly choco install llvm
 ```

 ### Linux-specific instructions (Debian \[and probably also Ubuntu\])

 You will need to install LLVM, cc65 2.17 (later versions had problems building
-my test project the same way as before), and VICE Nightly r38902 (or a later
+my test project the same way as before), and VICE 3.5 or later.
-release version when it becomes available).

 For Debian Buster, the latest version of cc65 is 2.17 in the repositories, so
 just install it with apt: